Franche-Comté: Free County of Burgundy

 Under the Treaty of Verdun (843), all north-western regions of Carolingian Burgundy were designated to West Francia, while the rest of Burgundy went to Middle Francia.
 By the end of the 9th century, the West-Frankish part was organized as the Duchy of Burgundy, while eastern regions belonged to the Kingdom of Burgundy, that was gradually divided into several feudal polities.
 One of them, encompassing much of the Upper Burgundy, became known as the County of Burgundy, and since 1032 it belonged to the Holy Roman Empire.
 The name "Free County of Burgundy" (Franche Comté de Bourgogne; Freigrafschaft Burgund) did not appear officially until 1366.

 The Free County (Franche Comté) was acquired by John the Fearless, Duke of Burgundy, thus placing the Free County under the same feudal lord as the Duchy.
 They were separated again by the end of the 15th century, since duke and count Charles the Bold died in 1477 without sons, and his cousin King Louis XI consequently failed to secure all of Burgundy, ceding the Free County to Philip of Austria by the Treaty of Senlis in 1493.
 In 1506, Philip was succeeded by his son Charles, the future king of Spain (1516) and the Holy Roman Emperor (1519).
 All of his Burgundian domains, including the Free County were later passed to his son Philip II of Spain, thus solidifying the political ties between Habsburg domains in Burgundy and the Habsburg Spain.
 Although ruled by Spanish Habsburgs, the Free County was never annexed into the Kingdom of Spain, and thus remained a domain within the Holy Roman Empire.

-In 1598, king Philip II of Spain ceded the Free County of Burgundy, together wit the Spanish Netherlands, to his daughter Isabella Clara Eugenia, who ruled those lands as a sovereign monarch, jointly with her husband Archduke Albert VII of Austria.
+In 1598, king Philip II of Spain ceded the Free County of Burgundy, together with the Spanish Netherlands, to his daughter Isabella Clara Eugenia, who ruled those lands as a sovereign monarch, jointly with her husband Archduke Albert VII of Austria.
 After Albert's death in 1621, all of those regions, including the Free County of Burgundy, were returned to the Spanish Habsburgs, but highly respected princess Isabella was left to rule as governess until her death in 1633, under the sovereignty of her cousin, king Philip IV of Spain.

-During the War of Devolution (1667-1668), the region of Franche-Comté was occupied by the French Royal Army, but it was soon returned to Spanish Habsburgs under the Treaty of Aix-la-Chapelle, that was signed on 2 May 1668.
+During the War of Devolution (1667–1668), the region of Franche-Comté was occupied by the French Royal Army, but it was soon returned to Spanish Habsburgs under the Treaty of Aix-la-Chapelle, that was signed on 2 May 1668.

-During the War of the Quadruple Alliance (1673-1678), the region was again captured by the French in 1674, this time permanently, since it was officially ceded to France by the Treaty of Nijmegen (1678), thus leaving the Holy Roman Empire, and also ending the Habsburg period in the history of Franche-Comté.
+During the War of the Quadruple Alliance (1673–1678), the region was again captured by the French in 1674, this time permanently, since it was officially ceded to France by the Treaty of Nijmegen (1678), thus leaving the Holy Roman Empire, and also ending the Habsburg period in the history of Franche-Comté.